Coppice Primary

 Meet the Team!

-Please find our time table below so that you know exactly what to expect each day.
-Please ensure you come dressed in your PE kit on PE days and ensure that watches and jewellery are not worn and that you have long her tied back.
+Forest School is on Tuesday and PE is on Wednesday.
+Please ensure you come dressed in your PE kit on PE days and practical clothing for Forest school.
+Please ensure that watches and jewellery are not worn and that you have long her tied back.

 Please find below a complete breakdown of what we will be covering in each subject this term: